Prabhupal0110/Lane-Detector/README.md

-Lane Detector
+Detecting Lanes on road

-Involve the use of computer vision library to detect the lane on the road.
+This project computer vision method for detecting lanes on the road. cv2 and numpy libraries are used to process the image.